olserra/xMem/README.md

 ## How to Get Started

 1. **Create New Memory**: Enter your thoughts or notes into the input box and tag them with appropriate labels.
-2. **Save Your Memories**: Once you've added your memories, they will be automatically saved for future use.
+2. **Save Your Data**: Once you've added your data, they will be automatically saved for future use.
-3. **Copy All Data**: Click the "Copy all user data" button to copy your entire set of memories in JSON format.
+3. **Copy All Data**: Click the "Copy all user data" button to copy your entire set of data in JSON format.
-4. **Use in LLM Conversations**: Paste the copied JSON data as context in your preferred LLM (e.g., ChatGPT, Gemini, Claude, etc.), allowing the model to use the memories to improve the conversation.
+4. **Use in LLM Conversations**: Paste the copied JSON data as context in your preferred LLM (e.g., ChatGPT, Gemini, Claude, etc.), allowing the model to use the data to improve the conversation.

 ## Roadmap

 ### **Q1 2025**
-- Implement advanced filtering options for memories.
+- Implement advanced filtering options for data.
-- Enable import/export of memory data to and from other platforms.
+- Enable import/export of _data data to and from other platforms.

 ### **Q2 2025**
-- Expand memory tagging system with custom tag creation.
+- Expand _data tagging system with custom tag creation.
-- Enhance user interface for easier navigation and memory management.
+- Enhance user interface for easier navigation and _data management.

 ### **Q3 2025**
-- Introduce memory sharing options for collaborative work.
+- Introduce _data sharing options for collaborative work.
 - Begin integrations with popular LLM APIs for automatic context injection.

 ## Contributing